1

 What does a map designer do?

 A map designer creates visual representations of geographic information, focusing on clarity, accuracy, and aesthetic appeal.
-They use tools like GIS software and graphic design programs to develop maps for various purposes such as navigation, urban planning, or data analysis, often requiring knowledge of cartography principles and attention to detail.
+They use tools like GIS software and graphic design programs to develop maps for various purposes such as navigation, urban planning, or data visualization, often requiring knowledge of cartography principles and attention to detail.

 What are popular job titles related to Mapping Designer jobs in Wisconsin?
 For Mapping Designer jobs in Wisconsin, the most frequently searched job titles are: